king-salu/Heroku-React/README.md

 ## Caution
 *Please not the config.env file has been removed from the git repository as instructed.
 It will be forwarded to assessment supervisor as an email*

+## Database
+The database used fo this was MongoDB NoSQL.

 ## Deployment
 Using Heroku, Deployment was made possible after installing create-react-app-buildpack by mars buildpack on the application service, more information about this service through here \